Diomeh/dsu/README.md

 Please refer to the [wiki](https://github.com/Diomeh/dsu/wiki/Standalone-bash-scripts) for information on building and running the standalone bash scripts;
-Alternatively you can find a pre-built tarfile in the [releases page](https://github.com/Diomeh/dsu/releases/latest).
+Alternatively you can find a pre-built tarball in the [releases page](https://github.com/Diomeh/dsu/releases/latest).

 ### Rust CLI tool